ryancampbell514/HeatSmoothing/README.md

 ```
 python run-attack.py --data-dir 'WHERE THE DATA IS STORED' --model-dir 'MODEL DIRECTORY' --pth-name 'MODEL PATH.pth.tar' --criterion 'cohen' --attack 'DDN or PGD'
 ```
-Using the resulting .npz adversarial distances, make the certification plot using the code provided in the notebook `figs/adv_plots.ipynb`.
+Using the resulting .npz adversarial distances, make the attack curves (Figures 4(a)(c)) using the code provided in the notebook `figs/adv_plots.ipynb`.

 ### ImageNet-1k Experiments